Post Office involved in ‘possibly a criminal conspiracy’ – forensic accountant

 The forensic accountants were sacked in 2015, and Mr Henderson said he believed they were dismissed because they were “getting too close to the truth”.

-He told the inquiry he felt POL was “constantly sabotaging our efforts to seek the truth irrespective of the consequences”.
+He told the inquiry he felt POL was “constantly sabotaging our efforts to seek the truth irrespective of the consequences” and said Ms Vennells was “quite open in meetings” about the public perception of the company.

+Referring to his conversation with Mr Aujard under questioning from counsel to the inquiry Jason Beer KC on Tuesday, Mr Henderson said: “He was obviously concerned about some of the things I was saying or raising in working group meetings.

+“I remember this conversation – I thought it was inappropriate and, to a certain extent, somewhat surprising.”

 “I felt we were dealing with a cover-up by POL and possibly a criminal conspiracy.